ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 SciSheets uses a client-server design.
 The client runs in the browser using HTML and JavaScript;
-the server runs Python using the Django frameworki ref??.
+the server runs Python using the Django framework ref??.
 This design provides a
 zero install deployment and
-leverages the rapid pace of innovation of browser technologies.
+leverages the rapid innovation of browser technologies.

-Our strategy has been to limit the scope of the client codes to presentation and handling end-user interactions.
+Our strategy has been to limit the scope of the client code to presentation and handling end-user interactions.
 In some cases, the client requires data from the server to perform an end-user interaction